solidi/writing/03-no-description-provided.md

 Or do we?

-With travels to many other code reviews, something is not quite right.
+With travels to many other code reviews, something's not quite right.
 There are no descriptions that cleanly point out the intent of change.
 For those that do describe the change, they appear messy and inconsistent.

 The value, the glue, is diluted and does not bind well.
 What’s the value of a pull request when the problem is not described?